-Students will be graded based on six speech presentations, a written report evaluating a public speaker and classroom participation.
+Students will be graded based on six speech presentations, a written report evaluating a public speaker, two in-class assignments, and classroom participation.
 Grades are based on a 1,000-point scale.

 Grades will be determined in the following manner: